kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 ## Step 2: Validate CityGML files ETL Tool

-In order for the 3CDIM CityGML toolbox to work, all CityGML files must be validated before use.
+In order for the **3CDIM CityGML Toolbox** to work, all CityGML files must be validated before use.
 To do this, you will use the **Validate CityGML** files tool.
 For more information on valid CityGML schema’s Versions 1.0 and 2.0 OGC please visit     (http://www.opengeospatial.org/standards/citygml).
 To validate your CityGML files do the following:

-1. Open the Helper Tools toolset
+1. Open the **Helper Tools toolset**.
-1. Open the Validate  CityGML files
+1. Open the **Validate CityGML files**.

 This tool will verify that the Schema is correct for migrating into the 3DCIM.
-If the data is not valid the CityGML toolbox will not work.
+If the data is not valid the **3DCIM CityGML Toolbox** will not work.
 Some common reasons for invalid data are:

 * Texture errors
 * Undefined spatial reference